 Rabel Betshmuel is an artist living and working in Chicago.
 Rabel graduated Loyola University with a degree in visual communication and studio art.
 He creates artwork linking his life experiences with historical references.
 Experimentation throughout his work leads to the embrace of mistake and unexpected outcomes.

 He works in a variety of media including painting, drawing, sculpture, and assemblage.

 Joseph Badalpour began as a painter, graduating from the American Academy of Art in Chicago where he studied fine arts, figure drawing, and portraiture.
 In the course of his studies, he developed a passion for working with glass.

-Joseph Badalpour is often called to create stained glass windows for variety of churches in Chicago and abroad.
+Joseph Badalpour is often called to create stained glass windows for a variety of churches in Chicago and abroad.
 Many times he has drawn upon his talent for portraits to complete these projects.
-Joseph currently serves as the Director of the AUAF Fine Arts Program.
+Joseph currently serves as the Director of the ACF Fine Arts Program.